smooll-d/scolorpicker/README.md

 * sdbus-c++ (for screenshots) (*)
 * [desktop portal](https://wiki.archlinux.org/title/XDG_Desktop_Portal) which supplies [Screenshot](https://flatpak.github.io/xdg-desktop-portal/docs/doc-org.freedesktop.portal.Screenshot.html) + its dependencies (e.g. `xdg-desktop-portal-wlr` + grim)

-(*) - if installing through the AUR or building manually, these are optional.
+(*) - if installing through the AUR or building manually, these are optional as in, they can be downloaded and built automatically without having to install said dependencies system-wide.

+> [!CAUTION]
+> Even though it might look like sdl_image is not a dependency anymore, please be careful when installing scolorpicker through the AUR as it has not yet been updated to the newest version.
+This is temporary and will be taken care of in v2.3.0

 ### AUR
 If using Arch Linux, you can very simply install scolorpicker from the AUR (Arch User Repository) using an AUR helper (e.g. [yay](https://github.com/Jguer/yay) or [paru](https://github.com/Morganamilo/paru/)).